vijayetar/About_Me_Guessing_Game/README.md

 **As a user, I would like a personalized welcome message so that I feel like I am interacting with the site owner.**

-Ask the user their name through a prompt()

 Display that name back to the user through a custom greeting welcoming them to your site.

 Display the user’s name back to them in your final message to the user.